open-contracting/credere-backend/README.md

 ## Run background jobs

-To run test locally
+To run the list of commands available use

 ```
-python3 -m background_processes.fetch_awards
+python -m app.commands --help
 ```

-to fech previous awards you can run the command like this:
+The command to fetch new awards is

 ```
-python3 -m background_processes.fetch_awards True
+python -m app.commands fetcher-awards
 ```